Fire Restrictions at Lake Tahoe

 Year-Round Fire Restrictions

-• Under year-round fire restrictions, wood and charcoal fires are not permitted in Desolation Wilderness or Meiss Country; along the Pacific Crest or Tahoe Rim trails; in rock fire rings; on National Forest beaches; or in the general forest.
+• Campfires are not allowed in Desolation Wilderness or Meiss Country; along the Pacific Crest or Tahoe Rim trails; in rock fire rings; on National Forest beaches, day-use or picnic areas, trails or trailheads; or in the general forest.

-• Enhanced fire restrictions can be implemented when dry conditions lead to increased wildfire danger.
-This means wood and charcoal fires may be restricted at developed campgrounds.
+• Enhanced fire restrictions are implemented when dry conditions lead to increased wildfire danger.

-• Unless restricted, propane stoves and appliances with an on/off valve are allowed in all areas with a valid permit.
+• Unless restricted, portable stoves and appliances with on/off valves are permitted with a valid permit.

-• Always extinguish your wood or charcoal fire properly using the soak, stir and feel method.
-Soak the fire with water, stir with a shovel and feel for any remaining heat with the back of your hand.
+• Always extinguish campfires properly using the soak, stir and feel method.
+Soak the fire with water, stir with a shovel and carefully feel for any remaining heat with the back of your hand.
 Repeat as needed and make sure it is cool to the touch before leaving it unattended.

 Residential Burning